sydmasina/YelpCamp/README.md

 ## Note:
 This project is still a working progress.
-So if find a bug, please hesitate reach out to me.
+So if you find a bug, please reach out to me.
 I'll do my best to resolve any bugs reported.
 Thanks :)